pbitalo/webchat-aws-serverless-with-nodejs-typescript/README.md

 # webchat-aws-serverless-with-nodejs-typescript

-This is a serverless web chat conversation app.
+This is a serverless web chat conversation app (backend).
 It was developed using NodeJs, typescript and some AWS services, such as DynamoDb and APIGateway.

 ## Requirements